onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

 0. Given user is on upload document page on desktop browser
 1. Click on link to start cross-device flow
-    - user should see `Continue your verification on mobile` screen
+    - user should see `Continue verification on your mobile` screen
     - user should be able to provide mobile number from any country
     - user should see the option to send SMS
     - user should see option to copy link
-2. Type valid mobile number connected to mobile test device and send
+2. Type valid mobile number connected to mobile test device and click on `Send link` button
     - user should see `Check your mobile` screen
     - user should see option to resend link
     - user should receive SMS on a mobile device
-    1. _Additional test:_ Double click on "Send link" button
+    1. _Additional test:_ Double click on `Send link` button
         - subsequent steps should be same as above and not skip straight to `Complete` screen
 3. Open link on mobile device (for each mobile browser)
     - user should see `Upload front of document` screen